huanlui/chord-suggester/README.md

     /tmp/my_tfjs_model
 ```

-Note that the input path used above is a subfolder generated automatically by `tensorflow` when it
+Note that the input path used above is a subfolder generated automatically by `Keras` when it
-saved a tf.keras model in the SavedModel format.
+saved a tf.keras model in the ModelCheckpoint layer.

 The output folder will contain a .json file ready to be copied to frontend `public` folder.